About Jaelle Pedroli

 Since graduating with a Bachelor of Visual Arts and Diploma of Education from Curtin University (2004), Pedroli has continued to work as an Artist and a Visual Arts educator.
 Pedroli has intensified her focus on her own artistic practice since 2020.

-Her work has been acquired by the City of Melville’s public collection and she has been recognized as a finalist in several prestigious awards, including the Minnawarra Art Award, Royal Perth Landscape Prize, Rockingham Art Prize and Lethbridge Small Scale Art Award.
+Her work has been acquired by the City of Melville’s public collection and she has been recognised as a finalist in several prestigious awards, including the Minnawarra Art Award, Royal Perth Landscape Prize, Rockingham Art Prize and Lethbridge Small Scale Art Award.

 Artist Statement